jberclaz/modelh/README.md

 ...
 ```

-7. If for any reason you need to flash the firmware again, press the push button on the board to put it back to `DFU` mode.
+7. To re-flash the firmware, press the onboard push button to enter `DFU` mode.

 #### Alternate firmare: QMK-Vial